sriharikumar004/Fundamentals-of-C-Program-2025-Odd-M1/README.md

 ### Step 3:
   Input a character ch from the user.
 ### Step 4:
-   Check if ch is a digit ('0' to '9').
+   Check if ch is a digit ('0' to '9')

-   If true → Print "Digit" → Go to Step 8.

-   If false → Go to Step 5.

 ### Step 5:
    Check if ch is an alphabet letter ('A' - 'Z' or 'a' – 'z').

-   If true → Go to Step 6.

-   If false → Go to Step 7.

 ### Step 6:
    Check if ch is a vowel (a, e, i, o, u or A, E, I, O, U).